google/kf/pin_buildpack_readme.md

-# How to add specific buildpacks to your kf app manifest file
+# How to add specific buildPacks to your kf app manifest file

 ## Description